Skip to main content

-Webhooks let Mixpeek notify your systems when important events happen (e.g., objects created/updated, clusters created, taxonomies created).
-Use them to trigger workflows without polling.
+Webhooks let Mixpeek notify your systems when events occur in real time.
+Use them to trigger workflows, invalidate caches, and keep downstream systems in sync without polling.

 What are webhooks?

-• Outbound notifications: Mixpeek sends HTTP requests to your endpoints when events occur
+• Outbound notifications: Mixpeek sends HTTP POST requests to your endpoints when events occur

 • Low latency: Receive changes in near real time to kick off downstream jobs